Doctors Note Logo

 White Tongue?
 Why Your Mouth Has Thrush & Medically Approved Next Steps

-White tongue is often harmless, but creamy white, curd-like patches with soreness can mean oral thrush, a Candida infection; common triggers include recent antibiotics, inhaled steroids, dentures, dry mouth, diabetes, smoking, or weakened immunity.
+White tongue with creamy, curd-like patches and soreness often signals oral thrush, a common Candida yeast infection of the mouth.
+Key triggers include recent antibiotics, inhaled steroids, dentures, dry mouth, diabetes, smoking, or weakened immunity.

 answer background